codingMustache/codingMustache/README.md

 ## Joke of the Day

-I decided to sell my Hoover… well it was just collecting dust.
+What did the piece of bread say to the knife?
+Butter me up.

 ## Daily Trivia

-What type of sound chip does the Super Nintendo Entertainment System (SNES) have?
+Nvidia&#039;s headquarters are based in which Silicon Valley city?
- 1. FM Synthesizer
+ 1. Palo Alto
- 2. Programmable Sound Generator (PSG)
+ 2. Cupertino
- 3. PCM Sampler
+ 3. Mountain View
- 4. ADPCM Sampler
+ 4. Santa Clara

 <details>
   <summary>Answer</summary>
-  ADPCM Sampler
+  Santa Clara
 </details>